|HEAD||Dr. LAKOWSKI, Bernard / firstname.lastname@example.org|

 Presenilin genes are mutated in many cases of familial Alzheimer’s disease and are also absolutely essential for Notch signalling in animal development.
 We have isolated a collection of more than 100 mutations and identified several of the affected genes that by-pass the need for the C. elegans sel-12 presenilin gene.
 Genetic and molecular data suggests that many of the SPR proteins form a transcriptional repression complex that regulates the expression of the second presenilin gene, hop-1, and presumably other targets.
 Several SPR proteins are similar to components of the REST

 -CoREST complex that represses the transcription of many of neuronal genes in non-neuronal tissues and in neuronal stem cells and plays a role in maintain-ing neural stem cell fate.
 We are characterizing the known spr genes further by genetics, Chromatin Immunoprecipitation, Immunofluorescence and DNA microarrays.
-We are also tying to saturate the screen and to identify additional genes that can suppress sel-12.
-Recently we have cloned one novel strong suppressor gene, spr-6.
-We have also discovered that two weak spr mutations are in core components of the Non-sense Mediated Decay (NMD) pathway, and that other NMD genes can also weakly suppress sel-12.
+We have saturated the screen and for strong suppressor genes and found that mutations in 7 genes, including the novel spr-6, gene can strongly suppress sel-12.
+We have also discovered that two weak spr mutations are in core components of the Nonsense Mediated Decay (NMD) pathway, and that other NMD genes can also weakly suppress sel-12 with amber stop mutations.

 The DNA helicase DOG-1

 DOG-1 is the C. elegans homolog of BRIP1, a human gene mutated in rare cases of Familial Breast Cancer and in Fanconi anemia.
-In C. elegans, the absence of dog-1 causes genomic instability at sites surrounding Guanine rich sequences that can form G-quadruplex structures.
-We have been doing genetic screens for spontaneous mutations in a dog-1 background to define further the spectrum of mutations induced by dog-1.
+In C. elegans , the absence of dog-1 causes genomic instability at sites surrounding Guanine rich sequences that can form G-quadruplex structures.
+We have screenes for spontaneous mutations in a dog-1 background to define further the spectrum of mutations induced by dog-1.
 In the process we have demonstrated that the unique spectrum of mutations induced by dog-1 can be very useful for creating genetic tools and for identifying new genes.
-Using dog-1 we have identified 15 mutations in spr-3.
+Using dog-1 we have identified 15 mutations in spr-3 .
 We have also recovered mutations in five genes that had not previously been mutated and/or identified in forward genetic screens, which we are characterising in collaboration with other C.elegans groups.

 Keywords: Caenorhabditis elegans, presenilin, genetic suppression, Nonsense Mediated Decay, Alzheimer’s disease, Fanconi anemia

 Bernard Lakowski, Ingele Roelens and Sandrine Jacob (2006).
 CoREST-like complexes regulate chromatin modification and neuronal gene expression.
-Journal of Molecular Neuroscience,227-239.
+Journal of Molecular Neuroscience 29, 227-239.